 The Claude Code community calls this shape the claude orchestrator, or the orchestrator pattern.
 What decides whether it works is not the number of agents but the rules written for the head.
 Ours are three lines.

-The actual agent files and the full routing rules are being polished into a toolkit you can pick up and use.
-The skeleton described here is enough to assemble your own.
+The actual agent files and the full routing rules are bundled as a toolkit at the end of this post.
+Enter your email and take them.
+The skeleton described here is enough to assemble your own either way.

 One small lesson with a price tag before trusting the cross-vendor peer: we tested whether Codex was reachable by sending the word ping and asking for pong back.
 That single-word answer cost 26,800 tokens, because an agent of this class wakes up with its entire context, not just your question.
 Even "checking that the tool works" has a price, and it belongs in your cost math.